Salvations?

 Lector: But if those Israelites who don’t believe the Good News that Jesus was teaching, and don’t follow this belief up with good works, won’t get saved, what happens to them?

-Auctor: While it’s true that many people won’t get to live in the kingdom in Israel at that time, because they haven’t been saved under this form of salvation, even those who miss out on eonian life on earth — which just means life during the impending eons, and is what the figurative term “eternal life” in less literal Bible versions actually refers to — were still saved ontologically through what Christ did on the cross, so they’ll all still experience eschatological salvation at the end of the eons, when Christ abolishes the final enemy: death.
+Auctor: While it’s true that many people won’t get to live in the kingdom in Israel at that time, because they haven’t been saved under this form of salvation, even those who miss out on eonian life on earth — which just means life during the impending eons, or ages, and is what the figurative term “eternal life” in less literal Bible versions actually refers to — were still saved ontologically through what Christ did on the cross, so they’ll all still experience eschatological salvation at the end of the eons, when Christ destroys the final enemy: death.

 Lector: But what about the passages that tell us some people will end up in hell for eternity?